kennedyvitorino/kennedyvitorino/README.md

-## Olá, eu sou Kennedy Vitorino
+## Hello, I'm Kennedy Vitorino

-  Veja um pouco sobre mim:
+See a little about me:

 - 🤓  passionate about programming
 - 🎓  student of Systems Analysis and Development at UNINASSAU
 - 🖥️  Learning and Evolving in Backend Development